benchopt/benchopt/doc/benchmark_workflow/visualize_benchmark.rst

 Use **Scale** to set ``x`` and ``y`` axis scale to linear or logarithmic.

-Similarly, use **X-axis** to change the quantity plotted in the x-axis and therefore plotting the metric as a function of time, iteration or tolerance.
+Similarly, use **X-axis** to change the quantity plotted in the x-axis and therefore plot the metric as a function of time, iteration or tolerance.

 .. note::